Potty Chairs vs Potty Seats: Pros and Cons

 2. Takes Extra Bathroom Space

-As opposed to potty seats which are positioned on top of the existing toilet seat, potty chairs are placed on the bathroom floor.
-Bathroom space is not something most people have in plenty and hence potty chairs can be a little inconveniencing.
+As opposed to potty seats, which are positioned on top of the existing toilet seat, potty chairs are placed on the bathroom floor.
+Bathroom space is not something most people have in plenty, and hence, potty chairs can be a little inconvenient.

-People with small bathrooms will therefore find potty seats to be a better alternative compared to potty chairs.
+Therefore, people with small bathrooms will find potty seats a better alternative than potty chairs.

 3. Potty Training Takes Longer